-- 1. National Instrument 33-109 Registration Information is amended by this Instrument.
+1. National Instrument 33-109 Registration Information is amended by this Instrument.

-- 2. Section 1.1 is amended by

-- (a) adding the following definition:
+(a) adding the following definition:

-"business location" means a location where the firm carries out an activity that requires registration, and includes a residence if regular and ongoing activity that requires registration is carried out from the residence or if records relating to an activity that requires registration are kept at the residence;", and
+"business location" means a location where the firm carries out an activity that requires registration, and includes a residence if regular and ongoing activity that requires registration is carried out from the residence or if records relating to an activity that requires registration are kept at the residence;,